jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 With this in mind it is a high priority to design a public API for Oboe which is concise, simple and resembles other commonly used tools.

-To pursue good ergonomics, I will study successful libraries and, where appropriate, copy their APIs.
-We may assume that the existing libraries have already over time come to refined solutions to similar problems.
+To pursue good developer ergonomics I will study successful libraries and adapt facets of their APIs.
+Over time well-liked libraries have refined their APIs.
-Working in a style similar to existing libraries also makes the library easier to learn.
-Lastly, if we create a library which functions similarly enough to existing tools it should be easy to modify an existing project to adopt it.
-In the most common use cases, it should be possible to create a library with a close functional equivalence that can be used as a direct drop-in replacement.
+If Oboe's API is made similar to common tools
+only minimal modification should be required to switch existing projects to streaming http.
+For the most common use cases, it should be possible to create a library with a close functional equivalence that can be used as a direct drop-in replacement.
 Used in this way, no progressive loading would be done but it opens the door for the project